nate-h/nhapeman.com_v2/ideas.md

+# Elements to add:

-Include spotify play list
+  * Include spotify play list

-Include auto drawer
+  * Include auto drawer

-Include pacman
+  * Include pacman

-include minesweeper
+  * Include minesweeper
+  * Add interesting stuff I came across

+# What to improve
+  * Figure out how to section everything
+  * About me
+    - Needs more content
+    - Needs back story
-map of the city where I live
+    - Needs map of the city where I live

-animate gear on startup and on header hover
+create skill component